gaehlerm/SoftwareEngineering/README.md

 # 23. Software Architecture

+Architecture: "the decisions you wish you could get right early" - Ralph Johnson

 // Either get this chapter right, or delete it as some point.

-Architecture: "the decisions you wish you could get right early" - Ralph Johnson
+// https://youtu.be/KqWNtCpjUi8 It doesn't really matter what kind of architecture you use.
+They all have in common that the arrows point only in one direction.

 // Rethink this chapter.
 I state that architecture is everything, but at the same time only write about libraries.
 This chapter somehow needs serious rework to be done.